 Practice Makes Perfect!

-Baking sourdough is such a satisfying hobby.
-Making your first “good” loaf is the BEST feeling EVER!
+Baking sourdough is such a satisfying process.
+Making your first “good” loaf is the BEST feeling ever!
 Know that every time you bake, your bread will improve as long as your starter is healthy and active.

-I suggest that you make the exact same loaf, repeatedly, a few times to get it down before changing any variables.
+I suggest that you make the exact same loaf repeatedly, to get it down before changing any variables.
 Take notes each time.
 Consider this first month of baking as “practicing”.
-The most challenging thing is getting to know your environment, kitchen temperature, oven temperature, and timing, and getting your starter healthy.
+The most challenging aspect is getting to know your environment, including kitchen temperature, oven temperature, and timing, as well as ensuring your starter is healthy.

 So just be patient, keep trying, and don’t give up.
-I promise you will get it -read the reviews for inspiration!
+I promise you will get it -read the reviews for inspiration and enjoy the sourdough process!

 More sourdough recipes you'll love!